 Hip dysplasia is a condition in which your hip socket doesn't completely cover the ball of one of your thigh bones.
 Your hip is the biggest ball-and-socket joint in your body.

 The ball of your thigh bone (femoral head) fits into the socket of your pelvis to form your hip joint.
-If your hips are normal, the ball rotates freely in the socket to let you move.
+If your hip is in place the way they should be, the ball rotates freely in the socket and let’s you move.

-It also wears your hip joint out faster than normal.
+But if you have dysplasia, your hip joint can easily dislocate and will also wear out faster than normal.
 Imagine a tire that’s out of balance on a car.
 The tread on that tire will wear out sooner than it would if it were properly aligned.